gtim/chessdriller/random-ideas.md

 * auto-detect if a PGN is for white or black based on number of alternative moves for either
     - warn if it seems the PGN was added to the wrong side
     - just have a single "upload PGN to rep" and let the user confirm auto-detected side
-* "skip end of line" button if no other moves are due or in learning
+* "skip end of line" button if no other moves are due or in learning (done)
     - also "skip to first due move" button
     - maybe "always skip" checkbox
+    - make "skip end of line" play it through quickly
 * moves "reviewed early" are simply pushed forward at the current interval. should be handled better, maybe increase the interval (proportionally?) if they're reviewed >50% through.